Timothy Smiddy

 Timothy Aloysius Smiddy (1875–1962) was an Irish academic, economist, and diplomat.
 He is best known as Ireland's first Ambassador/overseas Minister, serving as Envoy Extraordinary and Minister Plenipotentiary to the United States of America for the Irish Free State from 1924 to 1929.

 Personal life

 Timothy Aloysius "Audo" Smiddy was born on 30 April 1875 in Kilbarry, County Cork, the son of William Smiddy, a wealthy merchant originally from Ballymacoda, East Cork, and Honora Mahony, of the Blarney Mahony family.
 He was educated at St. Finbarr's College Cork, before attending University College Cork, graduating with a B.A.
 (1905) and an M.A.
 (1907).
 Later he attended universities in Paris, France and Cologne, Germany.
-At one point, he considered the priesthood.
-However, in 1900, he married Lillian "Muddie" O'Connell, also from Cork city.
-They had six children including five daughters Pearl (Binnie), Muriel, Cecil, Ita and Ethna, and a son Sarsfield.
+At one point, he considered the priesthood and studied at St Sulpice seminary near Paris.
+However, in October 1900, he married Lillian "Muddie" O'Connell, also from Cork city.
+They had six children including five daughters and a son.